Planning Ahead for 2021: A Brief Guide to Annual Budgets

 Capital Expenditures and Deferred Maintenance

 The budget must also include reserve accounts for capital expenditures and deferred maintenance.
 Section 712.112(f)(2)(a), Florida Statutes expressly requires that these reserve accounts include roof replacement, building painting, pavement resurfacing, in addition to any other item that has a deferred maintenance expense or replacement cost that exceeds $10,000.00.
 Calculating the proper amount of reserve funding for a given year requires estimating the replacement cost for each reserve component and its remaining useful life.
-Typically, condominium associations will engage a qualified third party, such as a reverse analyst or engineering company, to perform a reserve study on these reserve components in order to determine their replacement costs and remaining useful life period.
+Typically, condominium associations will engage a qualified third party, such as a reserve analyst or engineering company, to perform a reserve study on these reserve components in order to determine their replacement costs and remaining useful life period.

 About the Author: Katrina Sosa concentrates her practice in the areas of complex business law and litigation, condominium association law and construction law.
 Since joining the firm, she has worked on both litigation and transactional matters.
 Katrina has worked on various phases of construction defect litigation ranging from the inception of the case to preparing for trial.
 On the transactional side, she has worked on a shareholder buyout for a local food company as well as real estate acquisitions.